Avail

 Problem

-How do you consolidate a chaotic business workflow into one centralized SaaS product to streamline operations and increase company efficiency?
+How do you consolidate a chaotic business workflow and turn it into a comprehensive 0-1 SaaS product?

 MK Beverage is a Coca-Cola subcontractor that services high-tech soda dispensers for restaurant franchise locations across multiple U.S. territories.
 Operating at high volume and speed, their business depends on accurate, centralized information to track each repair from intake to completion.